Graphite-Docs/blockstack-app-query/README.md

 Install dependencies:
 `npm install`

-App will be running on http://localhost:8080

 Launch it:
 `npm run start`

+App will be running on http://localhost:8080.
+Once running, all you have to do is enter your full app origin domain (ex: https://app.domain.com) and click Start Query.

 **Note: This script takes a LONG time to run.
 If you lose internet connection, close the window, or turn off your computer, the script will stop and you will need to start again.**